 The tides of war quickly turned with the Germans and Austro-Hungarians pushing the Russians much further east and dealing massive casualties in 1915.
 The poorly-supplied and -equipped Russians were no match for the well-trained Central Powers, especially Germany.

 By late 1916 the Eastern Front was looking grim for the Russians.
-Despite the success of the mid-1916 Brusilov Offensive, most other offensives ended in disaster and the Russians were worn out and tired of war.
+Despite the success of the mid-1916 Brusilov Offensive, most other offensives ended in disaster and the Russians tired of war.